 Rectal prolapse repair is surgery to fix a rectal prolapse.
 This is a condition in which the last part of the intestine (called the rectum) sticks out through the anus.

-Rectal prolapse may be partial, involving only the mucosa.
-Or it may be complete, involving the entire wall of the rectum.
+Rectal prolapse may be partial, involving only the inner lining of the bowel (mucosa).
+Or, it may be complete, involving the entire wall of the rectum.

 For most adults, surgery is used to repair the rectum because there is no other effective treatment.

 Children with rectal prolapse do not always need surgery, unless their prolapse does not improve over time.
 In infants, prolapse often disappears without treatment.

 Most surgical procedures for rectal prolapse are done under general anesthesia.
 For older or sicker people, epidural or spinal anesthesia may be used.

 There are three basic types of surgery to repair rectal prolapse.
 Your surgeon will decide which one is best for you.